EI2030/Low-power-E-Paper-OS/README.md

 The beginning of an enshittification era necessitates a parallel internet infrastructure endeavor.
 Enter Minitel 2W.
 Local-first, internet where text and encyclopedias are prioritized over Advertisments, Algorithms, and antagonistic partisanship.
 One where feces is absent.
 Publically funded internet in the public interest.

-https://www.thefp.com/p/npr-editor-how-npr-lost-americas-trust NPR took tax-payer dollars.
+https://www.thefp.com/p/npr-editor-how-npr-lost-americas-trust NPR applied for and accepted tax-payer dollars.
 "I’ve Been at NPR for 25 Years.
 Here’s How We Lost America’s Trust.
 Uri Berliner, a veteran at the public radio institution, says the network lost its way when it started telling listeners how to think.
 By Uri Berliner April 9, 2024"

 For a long time, accepting tax-payer dollars was actually completely acceptable, because it attempted to be non-partisan.